Experimental demonstration of non-local magic in a superconducting quantum processor: RDM purity from global measurement data

 \subsection{Noise analysis}

 In this section, we explain the main sources of noise by which the chip is affected, and the techniques we used to mitigate and obtain an appropriate theoretical error model for the experimental data.
 We created a model without making use of free parameters, and only using independent benchmarking data of the quantum processor.
-As mentioned in the main text, we focused on two main sources, namely readout error in computational basis measurements, and depolarizing error on the $\cnot$ (or rather, the $\rm CZ$) gate, each of which we will tackle in a separate subsection.
+We focused on two main sources, namely readout error in computational basis measurements, and depolarizing error on the $\cnot$ (or rather, the $\rm CZ$) gate, each of which we will tackle in a separate subsection.